 Are parents expected to purchase textbooks or laptops?

 Textbooks are provided by the School and are to be returned in the same/good condition at the end of each year/semester.
 Textbooks do not drive the programs – Ontario Ministry of Education course guidelines do.
-Students in Grades 7 to 12 are required to have their own personal laptop.
+Students in Grades 7 to 12 are required to bring their own personal laptop to school each day.

 How often are reports generated?